 Dough 2

-Mix the flour and sugar and pile them up.
-Put butter and eggs in a well and mix well.
-Then mix dough 1 (after it has risen well in one hour of resting time) with dough 2.
+Mix flour and sugar and pile them up.
+Pour butter and eggs into a well and mix well.
+Then mix dough 1 (after it has risen well in an hour's rest) with dough 2.
 Knead the mixture for a quarter of an hour and form a ball.
-Cover and let rest in a warm place for 2-3 hours until this dough has risen well.
+Let it rest covered in a warm place for 2-3 hours until the dough has risen well.

 Dough 3

-Mix the flour, sugar, salt, and vanilla sugar together, pile them up, and add eggs and butter.
-Then you work everything into a dough for a few minutes.
+Mix flour, sugar, salt and vanilla sugar, pile them up and add eggs and butter.
+Then process everything into a dough for a few minutes.
 Then add dough 2 (after it has risen for 2-3 hours) to dough 3 and knead everything for a quarter of an hour.
-Put this dough in a greased dish and let it rest in a warm place for another 30 minutes, covered.
-Then bake it for 40-50 minutes in the oven that you have preheated to 190 °.
+Then put this dough in a greased form and let it rest, covered, in a warm place for another 30 minutes.
+Then bake it for 40-50 minutes in the oven preheated to 190°.

-Finally, let the Italian Christmas cake cool down and dust it with powdered sugar.
-Then you can wrap it up and give it away – or eat it yourself.
-Enjoy the Italian Christmas cuisine at home with this recipe for the traditional Italian Christmas cake from Brescia.
+Finally, let the Italian Christmas cake cool and dust it with powdered sugar.
+You can then wrap it up and give it away – or eat it yourself.
+Be sure to enjoy Italian Christmas cuisine at home with this recipe for the traditional Italian Christmas cake from Brescia.

 There is not only Italian Christmas cake in the Italian Christmas kitchen

 With his awards, the super baker Iginio Massari from Brescia leads the ranking in Italy.
-The jury found that through his successes he made art from Italy known all over the world like no other confectioner.
-In addition to yeast dough delicacies such as Panettone and Pandoro Tradizionale, Massari not only offers the Italian Christmas cake in his confectionery in winter.
-At least he sees no reason why people shouldn't treat themselves to something this good at any time of the year, says the master confectioner.
+The jury found that his successes enabled him to make the art of confectionery from Italy known all over the world like no other.
+Massari offers the Italian Christmas cake - alongside delicacies such as panettone and Pandoro Tradizionale - in his pastry shop not only in winter.
+At least he sees no reason why people shouldn't treat themselves to something so good at any time of the year, says the master.
 Many of his customers apparently see it the same way.
-He serves Christmas cuisine from Italy all year round.
+That's why he serves Christmas cuisine from Italy all year round.

-Other pastry chefs in and around the city of 200 also received awards.
+Other pastry chefs in the city and the surrounding area also received awards.
 Not just because of the Italian Christmas cake.
-Ten confectioneries in the province of Brescia can currently adorn themselves with “Two Cakes” – Bedussi, Garzoni, Piccinelli and San Carlo in Brescia, Sirani in Bagnolo Mella, FN Nazzari in Iseo on Lake Iseo, Chantilly in Lumezzane, Creazioni and Di Novo in Manerba, as well Andreoletti in Offlaga.
-L'Elite in Cologne also entered the list of the best with "a cake".
-If you are planning a trip to the city or region on Lake Garda in the near future, it is worth visiting at least one of these pastry shops.
+Ten pastry shops in the province of Brescia can currently boast “two cakes”.
+These include Bedussi, Garzoni, Piccinelli as well as San Carlo in Brescia, Sirani in Bagnolo Mella, FN Nazzari in Iseo on Lake Iseo, Chantilly in Lumezzane, Creazioni and Di Novo in Manerba and Andreoletti in Offlaga.
+L'Elite in Cologne also made the list of the best with “a cake”.
+If you are planning a trip to the city or region on Lake Garda soon, it is definitely worth visiting at least one of these pastry shops.

-The Garda province of Brescia is also proud of the crown for Federica D'Alpaos.
-D'Alpaos, patisserie chef at Hotel Lido 84 in Gardone Riviera, has made it to a top position in the ranking of kitchen pastry chefs.
+The Lake Garda province of Brescia is also proud of the crown for Federica D'Alpaos.
+D'Alpaos, head patisserie at the Hotel Lido 84 in Gardone Riviera, has achieved a top spot in the ranking of pastry chefs.

 - Recipes from Italy